Book Review: The Vedas and the Upanishads for Children by Roopa Pai

 Roopa Pai's superb The Gita For Children is constantly on our bestseller list and it is a book that everyone loves and references.
 It is the perfect book for teenagers and young adults because it really encourages young people to question and understand things for what they are, and what better starting point to understand if anything in life is worth the effort than the Bhagavad Gita?

-How I wish I had read Roopa Pai's book when I was a directionless and downcast 20-year-old!
+How I wish I had read Roopa Pai's book, The Vedas and Upanishads when I was a directionless and downcast 20-year-old!
 Back then, I was writing a paper on eastern and western philosophies and their impact on literature.
-It was a mandatory paper and part of our BA in English the top-scoring final year student would win a gold medal.
+It was a mandatory paper and part of our BA in English.
+The top-scoring final year student would win a gold medal.